 Study Guide for the Core Curriculum for Oncology Nursing, 6th Edition

-Prepare for your OCN® Exam with the only study guide endorsed by ONS!
+Prepare students for the OCN® Exam with the only study guide endorsed by ONS!
 Based on the latest test blueprint for the OCN Exam, this is the only question-and-answer review developed in collaboration with the Oncology Nursing Society.
 Practice questions match the format and makeup of the OCN Exam and reflect important changes in cancer treatment and nursing care.
-A companion to Core Curriculum for Oncology Nursing, 6th Edition, this definitive resource maximizes your study and review for OCN certification.
+A companion to the Core Curriculum for Oncology Nursing, 6th Edition, this definitive resource maximizes study and review for OCN certification.

 - UNIQUE!
 The only Q&A review book developed in collaboration with and endorsed by the Oncology Nursing Society (ONS), the parent company of the Oncology Nursing Certification Corporation (ONCC), which administers the OCN Examination.